fullstackjam/k8s-gitops/docs/installation/production/prerequisites.md

 [Fork fullstackjam/k8s-gitops](https://github.com/fullstackjam/k8s-gitops/fork){ .md-button }

-By using this project you agree to [the license](../../reference/license.md).
+By using this project you agree to [the license](../../reference/license).

 !!! summary "License TL;DR"

      - This project is free to use for any purpose, but it comes with no warranty
-     - You must use the same [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html)  in `LICENSE.md`
+     - You must use the same [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html)  in `LICENSE`
      - You must keep the copy right notice and/or include an acknowledgement
      - Your project must remain open-source